OhAzzO/ThymeleafComputer/README.md

 - Created add.html for the add computer function.
 - Added same layout from computerList and changed it to suit add computer.
 - Created view.html to view selected computer.
-- used  add.html as they are very similar expect a button and minor style changes.
+- Used  add.html as they are very similar expect a button and minor style changes.
+- Created edit.html to edit computer in the database.
+- Used add.html with minor changes
+- Added alert to show when no computers are found to edit/view.